-With all the advances in medical care and technology, it is safer today than ever before for most women in later age to become pregnant.
+With all the advances in medical care and technology, it is safer today than ever before for most women in later age to become pregnant at 40.
 There are still some increased risks associated with later-age pregnancy that you should know if you fit into this category.

 Standard medical teaching indicates a higher risk for pregnancy complications in women over the age of 35.
 These complications can be categorized as follows:

 - Medical illnesses affecting the mother and fetus

 - Complications of labor and deliveryAs age increases beyond age 35, so does each of these risks.
 Nevertheless, proper preparation before pregnancy and early prenatal care can help assure the best outcome.